TBouderlique/human_face_development/README.md

 ## Code
-Code for making many of the figures is available as Jupyter notebooks.
+Code for analyzing the data is available as Jupyter notebooks.

 ### HiC_analysis
 Notebooks used for calling TADs and classifying links according to HiC data